 Prior to the Distribution, Embassy will enter into the PHC Bank Credit Facilities and sufficient funds will be drawn under those facilities to retire certain outstanding Promus corporate debt allocated to PHC.
 Based upon the percentage of Promus's corporate debt expected to be retired using proceeds drawn under those facilities, approximately \$187.9 million of Promus's debt was allocated to PHC and reflected in its historical balance sheet as of December 31, 1994.
 The PHC Bank Credit Facilities will be among the liabilities transferred to PHC in connection with the Distribution.
 The pro forma balance sheet assumes these events occurred on December 31, 1994.
 A pro-rata share of Promus's 1994 interest expense of approximately \$17.2 million was also allocated to PHC and included in its historical financial statements.
-See -- Financing -- PHC.
+See "--Financing--PHC."

 In connection with the Distribution, Harrah's Entertainment will cause Embassy (which will remain a wholly-owned subsidiary of Harrah's Entertainment) to make certain amendments to the Embassy Bank Credit Facility.
 Such amendments are expected to include, among other things, a reduction in the aggregate principal amount available under the Embassy Bank Credit Facility and modifications to certain financial covenants.
 The pro forma financial statements of Harrah's Entertainment have not been adjusted to reflect the impact, if any, of these amendments.
-See "--Financing--Harrah's Entertainment.
+See "--Financing--Harrah's Entertainment."

-- (a) Reflects estimated costs of the Distribution to be paid by Harrah's Entertainment and the estimated expense to be recognized as a result of the issuance of PHC Common Stock to the holders of Promus Restricted Stock Plan shares in connection with the Distribution.
-These costs will be reported as a component of income from discontinued hotel operations in the 1995 consolidated statement of income of Harrah's Entertainment and are not included in the pro forma statement of income.
-Records early retirement of 11% Notes, due 1999, of Embassy. - (b) - Reflects additional revolver borrowings incurred to fund payments made in (a) and (b). (c) - (d) Records the transfer to Harrah's Entertainment of the December 31, 1994, deferred finance charge balance which had been allocated to PHC. - Reflects Distribution of PHC Common Stock to Promus's stockholders. - Reflects cancellation of unvested restricted stock plan shares of PHC employees. - Reflects estimated net incremental operating costs of Harrah's Entertainment of approximately \$1.2 million, before income taxes, expected to be incurred after the Distribution primarily related to information technology and risk management functions. - Reflects reduction in interest expense due to early retirement of 11% Notes. (h) - Reflects additional interest expense incurred as a result of additional revolver (i) borrowings in (c). - Reflects income tax effect of the pro forma adjustments to income at a 39.0% marginal (j) income tax rate.
+- (a) Reflects estimated costs of the Distribution to be paid by Harrah's Entertainment.
+These costs will be reported as a component of income from discontinued hotel operations in the 1995 consolidated statement of income of Harrah's Entertainment and are not included in the pro forma statement of income. - (b) Records early retirement of 11% Notes, due 1999, of Embassy. - (c) Reflects additional revolver borrowings incurred to fund payments made in (a) and (b). - (d) Records the transfer to Harrah's Entertainment of the December 31, 1994, deferred finance charge balance which had been allocated to PHC. - (e) Reflects Distribution of PHC Common Stock to Promus's stockholders. - (f) Reflects cancellation of unvested restricted stock plan shares of PHC employees. - (g) Reflects estimated net incremental operating costs of Harrah's Entertainment of approximately \$1.2 million, before income taxes, expected to be incurred after the Distribution primarily related to information technology and risk management functions. - (h) Reflects reduction in interest expense due to early retirement of 11% Notes. (i) Reflects additional interest expense incurred as a result of additional revolver borrowings in (c). - (j) Reflects income tax effect of the pro forma adjustments to income at a 39.0% marginal income tax rate.